quicwg/base-drafts/draft-ietf-quic-http.md

 ({{iana-stream-types}}).

 Implementations MUST ignore unknown or unsupported values in all extensible protocol elements.
-Implementations MUST discard data and/or abort reading on unidirectional streams that have unknown or unsupported types.
+Implementations MUST discard data or abort reading on unidirectional streams that have unknown or unsupported types.
 This means that any of these extension points can be safely used by extensions without prior arrangement or negotiation.
 However, where a known frame type is required to be